-The public interest in openness and transparency in the how public bodies exercise their statutory functions.
-This interest has been met to some extent by the release of other records relevant to this request and the partial redaction of some documents.
+• The public interest in openness and transparency in the how public bodies experiment statutory functions.
+This interest has been met to some release of other records relevant to this request and the public leads to be the public bodies and the public interest in openness and transparency in the how public bodies are the public bodies.